 Other than these, you must absolutely ensure that you are ready to work very hard since you will surely make a lot of sacrifices as you train and live as a geisha.
 If it isn’t something you’re truly passionate about, you might find it a difficult world to live in.

-» By the way, would you know what geisha feel in general towards tourists who dress up like them?
+» would you know what geisha feel in general towards tourists who dress up like them?
 I’ve learned that there are studios in Kyoto who can give anyone a makeover.

 — Help take away the attention on the real ones who are often in a rush to go to work.

-- Help bring more attention to the geisha tradition which is dwindling today.
-(In the past there has been almost 80,000 geisha; today however, there are only around 1,000 to 2,000).
+— Help bring more attention to the geisha tradition which is dwindling today.
+(In the past there have been almost 80,000 geisha; today, however, there are only around 1,000 to 2,000).

-- Help serve as a practice ground for young Japanese girls who have interest in becoming a geisha.
-Similarly, some Japanese girls who go through these studios could also suddenly develop the interest of becoming a geisha after doing it.
+— Help serve as a practice ground for young Japanese girls who have an interest in becoming a geisha.
+Similarly, some Japanese girls who go through these studios could also suddenly develop an interest in becoming a geisha after doing it.

 If you want to know how to differentiate the ‘fake’ ones from the real ones, you can read my guide here — but if you ever spot a real geisha or hangyoku, please don’t harass them.
 Be respectful.

 » While we’re on the topic of non-legitimate geisha who dress up as one, can you tell me about those who are called furisode-san?